Star Wars original trilogy: Films

 Star Wars was released on May 25, 1977; unlikely hero Luke Skywalker is drawn into a galactic conflict between the Empire and Rebel Alliance by two droids and an old Jedi Knight; he helps make one of the Rebellion's most significant victories.
 The film's unanticipated success led Lucas to make it the basis of an elaborate serial.
 With the backstory he created for the sequel, Lucas decided that the series would be a trilogy of trilogies, with the original film given the subtitle Episode IV – A New Hope to establish it as the first part of the second trilogy.
-The first sequel, Star Wars: Episode V – The Empire Strikes Back, was released on May 21, 1980, and sees Luke begin training as a Jedi under the last living Jedi master, Yoda.
+The first sequel, Episode V – The Empire Strikes Back, was released on May 21, 1980, and sees Luke begin training as a Jedi under the last living Jedi master, Yoda.
 Luke confronts Sith Lord Darth Vader, who is revealed to be Luke's father.
 Vader attempts to convert Luke to the dark side of the Force.
 The third film, Episode VI – Return of the Jedi, was released on May 25, 1983, and follows Luke as a full-fledged Jedi.
 Luke succeeds in redeeming Vader, thereby saving the galaxy from the Empire.
-The sequels were self-financed by Lucasfilm, and generally advertised without the episodic number distinction present in their opening crawls.
+The sequels were self-financed by Lucasfilm, and were generally advertised without the episodic number distinction present in their opening crawls.